OpenEx-Platform/docs/docs/usage/targets.md

 ![Add a team to a simulation](assets/simulation_add_team.png)

-The user then clicks on the team to enable the players.
+The user now has two ways to enable players:
+- Click on the team, a drawer opens.
+Click on the **DISABLED** tag of a player, it is now enabled.
+- Click on the three dots of the team, then **Manage players**.
+A drawer opens, click on the **DISABLED** tag of a player.

 ![Enable a player in a simulation](assets/simulation_enable_players.png)